 Compass is an online journal that provides a space for the work of talented undergraduates who have original and well-articulated insights on important ideas and issues relating to American democracy understood in the broad contexts of political philosophy, history, literature, economics, and culture.
-Compass is a project of the Tocqueville Forum at Northern Illinois University, in partnership with the Center for Political Thought and Leadership (in the School of Civic and Economic Thought and Leadership) at Arizona State University.
+Compass is hosted by a co-editorial team at Jacksonville State University and Northern Illinois University.

 Professor Benjamin Gross (Ph.D., University of North Texas) is an Assistant Professor of Political Science at Jacksonville State University.
 He specializes in the history of political thought with a focus on modern thought, happiness, and science.
 In addition, he utilizes quantitative methods to study mass political behavior in American government.